djlad/gotainer/README.md

 ## Example Usage
 ### Registering Dependencies
 In your main function, call a build function that will create your dependencies.
-For each interface/type your program needs, call register.
+For each interface/type your program needs, call Register or RegisterFactory.
 If the implementation relies on another dependency, pass the container to the constructor.
 In the constructor, it will get and store the dependencies it needs.
 Dependencies must be registered before they're requested.
 So if dependency A (example: Client) depends on B (example: HTTP) register dependency B first.
 ```
 import (
   "github.com/djlad/gotainer/gontainer"